Plachtaa/FAcodec/README.md

 can be omitted if you do not have them, they are just placeholders.
 Only make sure audio paths are correct.
 Put your prepared data under `./data/train.txt` and `./data/val.txt`.
 ## Training
+Download the semantic teacher (currently we are using [SpeechTokenizer](https://github.com/ZhangXInFD/SpeechTokenizer)) from [here](https://huggingface.co/fnlp/SpeechTokenizer) and put the checkpoint and config file under `./w2v_models/`.
+Then run the following command:
 ```
 accelerate launch train.py
 ```